The TLM Difference

 Physical Examination & Grading

 Before taking up treatment with the centre, you have to be examined by our orthotist to determine the severity of your condition.
-You will be placed in 1 of 4 grades depending on the affected joint(s)' degree of deviation from the ideal position/alignment.
+You will be placed in 1 of 6 Grades depending on the affected joint(s)' degree of deviation from the ideal position/alignment as well as age group.

 Precise measurements govern the grading of the patient's condition.
 As such, our orthotist will exercise sole discretion in determining the patient's severity grade during consultation.